Roger Peters Copyright © 2005

 understanding or truth and beauty

-The relationships of the major elements of the Sonnet philosophy are represented diagrammatically in the complete template.
+The relationships of the major elements of the Sonnet philosophy are represented diagrammatically in the Nature template.

 else, while the ideal as God is consequential on the development of the